BREAST RECONSTRUCTION

 Latissimus Dorsi is the largest muscle on the back and can be used for breast reconstruction.
 It can be lifted from the back with a skin paddle via a transverse scar (bra strap scar) or an oblique scar.
 It can then replace the skin loss from the breast and part of the volume loss.
 In general, an implant is required for volume replacement and the muscle is mainly used for padding and skin replacement.
 There are pros and cons when comparing the Latissimus Dorsi flap with implant reconstruction versus purely autologous tissue (own tissue with no implant).
 Mr. Ho-Asjoe will explain the options available depending on your suitability at your consultation.

-TRAM (Transverse Abdominus Myocutaneous) Flap
+TRAM (Transverse Abdominis Myocutaneous) Flap

-The most common type of autologous flap reconstruction is the TRAM (Transverse Rectus Abdominus Myocutaneous) flap procedure.
+The most common type of autologous flap reconstruction is the TRAM (Transverse Rectus Abdominis Myocutaneous) flap procedure.
 During this procedure, a piece of skin, fat, and/or muscle is moved from the abdomen and used to rebuild a breast.
 In most occasions, the abdominal muscle can be spared leaving the abdominal wall structure intact.
 To achieve this, the single blood vessel is dissected carefully from the muscle.
 This is known as the Deep Inferior Epigastric Perforator flap (DIEP flap).

 Both TRAM and DIEP eliminate the need for an artificial implant.
 Since the ‘donor’ tissue comes from the abdomen, women undergoing a TRAM/DIEP flap procedure effectively have their waistlines reduced at the same time.